 It's a really fun, rewarding relationship between the players and fans.

-The ABA has some unique rules that might cause basketball purists to squirm, but they make for a fast-paced and high-scoring game that's full of excitement and action.
+The ABA -- comprised of more than 150 teams across North America and Japan -- has some unique rules that might cause basketball purists to squirm, but they make for a fast-paced and high-scoring game that's full of excitement and action.

 The most noticeable thing that's unique to the ABA is what they call the 3D Light.
-It's a rotating, flashing red light at the scoring table that looks like the kind of thing that an undercover police officer would slap onto the roof of his car in the 1970s when pursuing bad guys.
+It's a rotating, flashing red light at the scoring table that fires up under special circumstances during games.

 A few things can trigger the 3D Light during a game, but most often, it's when a team loses possession of the ball in the backcourt.
 When that happens, the light starts flashing, and a point is added to any field goal that's made while the light is on.
 So a typical two-point shot is now worth three points.
 A three-pointer is worth four points.
 Sink a shot from half-court while the 3D Light is on, and it's five points.

 The 3D Light stays on until the team scores, attempts a free throw or loses possession of the ball.

 Additional unique ABA rules are in place to add to the excitement.

 The 2023-24 Indiana Lyons season begins Saturday, Nov.
 4 at Bosstick Gym!
 This will be a great game, plus there will be a special ceremony to honor the reigning ABA champions!

 The regular season runs from November through early March, and then the playoffs begin immediately afterwards, culminating in the ABA Final Four tournament in Mobile, Alabama, in mid-April.

 Be sure to check out the team's website and follow them on social media, where they are very active (links to everything are listed below), and then we'll see you and your family in the Lyons Den!